 Christian Formation Covenant

 God loves all of us.
-Our goal is for each child to develop a personal relationship with God and to understand that God loves him or her unconditionally.
+Our goal is for each child to develop a personal relationship with God and to understand that God loves them unconditionally.
 We are called to help our children love God in a way that is unique and personal, knowing that God loves them just as they are and always calls them forward in faith.

 The Episcopal Church is unique in its traditions.
 Our goal is to teach the scripture, liturgy, music, and sacraments of the Episcopal Church.
 We are called to help our children learn about Jesus’ life and its context in history.
 Through this knowledge, our children can apply Jesus’ teaching to their lives.